Guandaline/athomic-docs/README.md

 ### 2. Deep, Correlated Observability

 Understanding a distributed system is impossible without first-class observability.
-Fortify provides a "three pillars" solution where logs, metrics, and traces are automatically correlated, giving you a unified view of every request.
+Athomic provides a "three pillars" solution where logs, metrics, and traces are automatically correlated, giving you a unified view of every request.

 -   **Structured Logging with Zero PII Leakage**: Our `Loguru`-based logging is not only structured (JSON) but also features a powerful, extensible engine that **automatically masks sensitive data and PII** before a log is ever written.
 -   **End-to-End Distributed Tracing**: Built on the **OpenTelemetry** standard, tracing is automatic for all database calls, HTTP requests, and cache operations.
 Our most powerful feature is **seamless context propagation** across message brokers, meaning a single trace can span from an initial API request to the background worker that processes its resulting event.
--   **Rich Prometheus Metrics**: Nearly every component in Fortify is instrumented with detailed Prometheus metrics: API latency, database query times, Kafka consumer lag, circuit breaker state changes, and more.
+-   **Rich Prometheus Metrics**: Nearly every component in Athomic is instrumented with detailed Prometheus metrics: API latency, database query times, Kafka consumer lag, circuit breaker state changes, and more.
 This provides immediate, deep insight into your application's health and performance.

 ### 3. Guaranteed Messaging with the Transactional Outbox

-Fortify solves the critical "dual-write" problem in microservices with a powerful, horizontally scalable implementation of the **Transactional Outbox** pattern.
+Athomic solves the critical "dual-write" problem in microservices with a powerful, horizontally scalable implementation of the **Transactional Outbox** pattern.

 -   **Atomic & Reliable**: Events are saved to your primary database within the *same transaction* as your business data.
 This guarantees that a message is queued for delivery **if and only if** your business transaction succeeds.
 -   **Distributed & Scalable Publisher**: A dedicated, multi-instance background service (the `OutboxPublisher`) reliably polls for new events and publishes them to the message broker.
--   **Intelligent Coordination**: The publisher uses other Fortify patterns like **Sharding** (to distribute the workload), **Leasing** (to guarantee event ordering per entity), and **Backpressure** (to avoid hammering a failing broker) to operate safely and efficiently at scale.
+-   **Intelligent Coordination**: The publisher uses other Athomic patterns like **Sharding** (to distribute the workload), **Leasing** (to guarantee event ordering per entity), and **Backpressure** (to avoid hammering a failing broker) to operate safely and efficiently at scale.

 ---

 ## 🗺️ Framework Modules at a Glance

-This is a map of the capabilities provided by the Fortify Layer.
+This is a map of the capabilities provided by the Athomic Layer.

 #### Core & Lifecycle
 -   **Lifecycle Management**: Orchestrates the startup and shutdown sequence of all services.